Bangladesh: Import (product-based)

 Animal products: Dairy

-Radioactivity tests (pre-shipment) are required for imports of milk, milk food, and milk products.
-A radiation certificate is required for many food products.
+Radioactivity tests at origin point (pre-shipment) are required for imports of milk, milk food, and milk products.
+Such a radiation certificate is also required for many food products.

-Specific packaging and labeling requirements apply to milk products, baby food products made from milk and milk products with cream.
-Milk and any products containing milk may be imported in cans and in bulk.
-The container must indicate the ingredients in Bangla and also must show the manufacturing and expiration dates in Bangla or English.
+Specific packaging and labeling requirements apply to milk products, baby food products indicating the ingredients in the Bangla language.
+It also must show the manufacturing and expiration dates in Bangla or English.

-Certain dairy products are subject to mandatory Bangladeshi standards and may require certification by the Bangladesh Standards and Technology Institute.
+Certain dairy products are subject to mandatory Bangladeshi standards and may require certification by the:

 Animal products: Meat